 FAQ

-Q: Who can participate in Pilates?
+Q: Who can participate in

-Pilates can be beneficial for virtually all ages, fitness levels and body conditions.
+A: Pilates can be beneficial for virtually all ages, fitness levels and body conditions.
 The method can be adapted, modified and customized for individual needs.
 As we go through life we settle into specific patterns of movement, the more frequently used muscles gradually get stronger while the under used muscles get weaker.
 This pulls the skeleton off kilter leading to an unbalanced posture that requires much more energy to achieve a given movement.
 Pilates helps correct these postural deviations, resulting in more efficient movement in everyday activities.

-Q: How often should I do Pilates?
+often should I do Pilates?

-In order to maximize the effectiveness of Pilates, ideally 2-3 sessions a week is best.
+A: In order to maximize the effectiveness of Pilates, ideally 2-3 sessions a week is best.
 However, any consistent practice of Pilates will compliment your current fitness routine.
 This kind of regular, consistent practice will help you make the mind-body connection and integrate the various Pilates principles.

 Q: How long will I have to do the workout before I see results?